-You shouldn’t waste too much time in letting them know why you’re writing.
+You shouldn’t waste too much time in letting them know why you’re writing, so it doesn’t come across as a cold email.
 A good way to do this is to state why you think they may be unhappy with the current solution to their problems or a regular challenge they might face.
 This shows that you are interested in your prospect’s needs and educated about their business and industry, which builds trust.

 For example, if you are a supplier and are writing to the purchasing manager of a large school district, you might say, “I know that school districts face many challenges in finding the best supplies.
 In fact, many of our current customers tell us that finding someone who is able to deliver orders on a short turnaround time was one of their biggest challenges.”
 Now you’re able to easily transition to the product or service that address that pain point.

 Once you’ve let them know that you understand their challenge, you’ll want to transition to how you can help them.
 People are far more likely to respond when they feel that their needs are understood and that you have their best interest in mind.
 You can do this by sharing a brief overview of the primary way you can address their pain point.
-We have also written a helpful guide on how to create a sales pitch, which can help you craft these statements.
+Think of it like creating a sales pitch, which can help you craft these statements.

 For example, in the case of the email to the school district purchasing manager, you might continue by saying, “That’s why we’ve built the largest network of service locations, so we can guarantee same-day fulfillment of all of your important supplies.”
 Be sure that you focus on the specific benefit to the prospect, and how you can best address their needs.